Sometimes distance makes the heart grow fonder. In the case of RV composting toilets, there’s no truth in that sentiment.

 The compost produced by a composting toilet can be used as a natural fertilizer for plants, flowers, and vegetables (once the human waste has had time to properly compost).
 Research to find out how much time that takes.

 Composting toilets can help reduce greenhouse gas emissions by reducing the amount of waste that ends up in landfills.

 The process of composting in a composting toilet can take anywhere from a few months to a year, depending on the design and usage.

 Composting toilets are often used in off-grid homes, remote cabins, and eco-friendly communities.

 Contrary to popular belief, composting toilets differ from pit toilets or outhouses.
 Pit toilets collect waste in a hole while composting toilets actively decompose waste.

 To Compost or Not?

-It has one massive upside for us – it allows us to boondock for more extended periods.
+It has one massive upside for us – it allows us to boondock for extended periods.

-However, if we upgrade to a motorhome or 5th wheel RV, we don’t plan on installing a composting toilet.
+However, in our 5th-wheel RV, we don’t plan on installing a composting toilet.